tehgao/evictions-api/README.md

 The Evictions API is a simple web application that faciliates tracking of evictions cases.

 ## Usage
+Before starting the application set your SECRET_KEY environment variable to something nice and high entropy.
+You can use something like [djecrety](https://djecrety.ir/) to get one.

 ```bash
 pip install -e .